PDAL/java/README.md

 Java bindings to use PDAL on JVM (supports PDAL >= 1.4).

-The repository for PDAL's JNI bindings and PDAL Scala is available at https://github.com/PDAL/java

 It is released independently from PDAL itself as of PDAL 1.7.

 ## Using PDAL JNI with SBT